tiger-pillow/myblog.dev.repo/2021/content/post/onFallingOfftheWagon.md

 ---
 I got "on the wagon" in August -- meaning that I've amped up my milage significantly, over 120 miles per month, and sometimes even over 100km per week.
 Two months have passed since then, and I have learned so much about my body, my own mental processes, time, dealing with expectations, past performances etc.

-I have a troubled relationship with running -- I used to run excessively to lose weight, borderline aneoric, had suicidal attempts due to the stress of my races.
+I have a troubled relationship with running -- I used to run excessively to lose weight, was borderline aneoric, had anxiety attack due to running races.
 Since high school, I have worked on my relationship with running, and now it has got to a steady point.
 I start to enjoy it again, and start to set goals for myself.

 There are a few lessons I learned about sports that are quite different from other kinds of work.